 Fortunately, there’s no shortage of conversation topics in the life of the average salesperson.
 Much of it falls outside of work.

 Today, we’ll give you some easy conversation tips for becoming a better conversation starter – in any situation.
 It’s bound to help you both personally and professionally.

 1. Keep conversations focused on them

 Generally speaking, people enjoy talking about themselves.
 What’s more, the more you get a person to talk about themselves, the more connected they’ll feel to you.
 So, try to keep the conversation focused on your subject.

 Try to be genuinely interested in and curious about others.
 See conversations as opportunities to learn from and find out about people.
-It will make you more interesting to talk to.
+It will make you more interesting to talk to, even with strangers.

 The converse is also true.
-When you dominate conversations or talk too much about yourself, you’re more likely to bore your subject or put them off.
+When you dominate conversations or talk too much about yourself, you’re more likely to bore your friend or put them off.

 Of course, one person talking does not make for a conversation.
-So while it’s wise to keep the other person in focus, take every opportunity to share relatable experiences and interests.
-It helps form deeper bonds.
+So while it’s wise to keep the other person in focus, take every opportunity to share relatable stories and interests.
+It helps form deeper bonds with each other.

 3. Watch late-night talk shows